 After warming up, I did some boxing sparring with Nut, a Thai boy at the gym who specialises in boxing.
 Sparring with him can be frustrating at the best of times as he is so quick to move, so effective with his defense and so accurate with his punches.
 On that day, it was a little more difficult as I found my body responding more slowly and my emotions reaching a little closer to the surface.
-I was sparring pretty badly and was getting annoyed at myself for doing so, which only made me worse.
-After only two rounds, Master Toddy could see that I was getting frustrated as he turned to another trainer and said ‘mai sanook’, meaning ‘not fun‘ and that I wasn’t enjoying myself.
+I was sparring pretty badly and was getting annoyed at myself for doing so, which only made things worse.
+After only two rounds, my trainer could see that I was getting frustrated as he turned to another trainer and said ‘mai sanook’, meaning ‘not fun‘ and that I wasn’t enjoying myself.
 He then ordered us to put shin pads on and spar Muay Thai so that I could come into my own a bit more.
 It’s a great asset to have a trainer who is so attentive.
-He is able to pick up on the slightest changes in my mood or performance and changes my training accordingly.
-Of course, there have been many times where I’ve been close to tears and he’s still hammered me into the ground, but he knows when to or not to do that.
+He’s able to pick up on the slightest changes in my mood or performance and changes my training accordingly.
+Of course, there have been many times where I’ve been close to tears and he’s still hammered me into the ground, but he seems to know when to or not to push those buttons.

 The most annoying thing was that I was kicking incorrectly.
-Since the day I walked into Master Toddy’s, he’s taught me to keep my arm out straight when I throw the roundhouse kick rather than swinging it down and leaving my face open.
-It’s something that’s been drilled into me from day one, but for some reason, I wasn’t doing it on that day, which was very odd.
-I felt myself executing my kicks poorly and of course, Master Toddy pointed it out to me in frustration.
-I told him that I had no idea why I was doing that, to which he replied, ‘you don’t know?
-I don’t know, either!‘ I feel that each time I train on the first day of my period, this always happens.
+Since the day I walked into this gym, I’ve been taught to keep my arm out straight when I throw the roundhouse kick rather than swinging it down and leaving my face open.
+It’s something that’s been drilled into me from day one, but for some reason, I wasn’t doing it on that day.
+I felt myself executing my kicks poorly and of course, my trainer pointed this out to me in frustration.
+I told him that I had no idea why I was doing that, to which he replied, “you don’t know?
+I don’t know, either!”
+I feel that each time I train on the first day of my period, this always happens.
 I seem to be somewhat ‘out of it’ and end up doing stupid little things in sparring and getting annoyed with myself, hoping that he won’t notice, but there is no escaping his watch.
-It’s as if we’re both thinking ‘what the hell, Emma?!‘, except he actually says it.
+It’s as if we’re both thinking “what the hell, Emma?!”, except he actually says it.

 The Science Behind It